Crystalwarrior/KFO-Server/README.md

     - Reloads the server's default character, music and background lists.
 * **showname_freeze**
     - Changes the ability of non-staff members of being able to change or remove their own shownames.
-* **showname_history** "ID/IPID"
-    - Lists all shownames a target has gone through since connecting, including the time they were changed.
 * **showname_nuke**
     - Clears all shownames from non-staff members.
-* **showname_set** "ID/IPID" "showname"
-    - Sets a target's showname to be the given one, or clears it if not given one.* **switch** "character name"
 * **switch** "character name"
     - Switches you to the given character.
 If some other player in the area is using it, they will be forced to the character select screen.
 * **unban** "IPID/IP"